RavensbourneWebMedia/UX-design/sessions/04/README.md

 	![](assets/use-case-01.jpg)

-2. Add emoticons to each step, to help others get a feel for what’s going on inside the character’s head.
+2. Add emoticons to each step, to help others get a feel for what's happening inside the user's head.

 	![](assets/use-case-02.jpg)

-3. Flesh out your use case by translating each moment into a *comic* frame.
+3. Flesh out your use case by translating each key step into a *comic* frame.

 	![](assets/use-case-03.jpg)